Artiume/notepad/README.md

 ## Running Notepad

 There are a variety of ways to run Notepad.
+Warning: We are very early adopters of yarn v2 and therefore this project is untested with both npm and yarn v1.

 ### Running Locally